Dariagan/PracURJC2023GIS-DAW-Spring-Angular-webapp/README.md

 #### Gabriel:

-I've mainly worked on the creation of the docker image, its operation.
+I've mainly worked on the creation of the docker image, its operation, and setting up the website in the URJC machine
 |  Description |
 | ------ |
 | Created docker-compse.yml |